Transforming Education Through

 This highly rated two-day training is virtually all “Make and Take” of BLC activities under the guidance of our Consultant.
 Teachers walk out of the training with high quality (academic and linguistic) BLC activities in hand that they can utilize the very next school day.

-@ Mount Pleasant ISD, Mount Pleasant, Tx
+@ Northwest ISD, Northwest, Tx

-@ Kaufman ISD, Kaufman, Tx
+@ Northwest ISD, Northwest, Tx

 Two-Day Bilingual Research Centers and Specialized Vocabulary Enrichment